Kaigummi12/Kaigummi12/README.md

 ### Hi there 👋
 My name is Kai and I am 18 years old.
-Currently I am in the third year of my apprenticeship as an application developer.
+Currently I am in the fourth year of my apprenticeship as an application developer.
 In my free time I like to go biking and in the winter I like to ski.
 - 🌱 I’m currently learning AngularJS